 Phosphors

 Phosphors are in myriad applications, including biofluorescent labels, display devices, plus LED and light bulb coatings.
-Phosphors emit very brightly relative to other materials and present a different apparent color depending on their composition.
+Phosphors emit brightly relative to other materials and present a different apparent color depending on their composition.
 Cathodoluminescence (CL) in the electron microscope is an ideal technique for evaluating phosphor luminescence because interaction with the focused electron beam can generate luminescence signals from individual phosphor particles, even those as small as a few nanometers in size, to allow investigation of variations between phosphor particles.